 The Winter Institute also worked alongside the Equal Justice Initiative and the Civil Rights and Restorative Justice Project in 2018 to memorialize Elwood Higginbotham, the last person known to be lynched in Lafayette County.
 By being on campus for nearly 20 years, the Winter Institute is familiar with our community and already has connections to national racial reconciliation groups that can advance the priorities of Oxford.

 The Institute also supports the Emmett Till Commission and its mission to find justice for the 14-year-old African American boy brutalized and killed in 1955, whereas the university has a poor history with the Commission.
-Administration mishandled the investigation to properly remedy the destruction of the Till memorial by three members of the university community, leaving the incident unknown to the public for nearly five months — only to be revealed by ProPublica and the Mississippi Center for Investigative Reporting.
+Administration mishandled the investigation to properly remedy the actions of the three people that posed for a photo with guns in front of the Till memorial, leaving the incident unknown to the public for nearly five months — only to be revealed by ProPublica and the Mississippi Center for Investigative Reporting.

 Not only does the Winter Institute already address the goals of racial reconciliation at the University of Mississippi, there is also no proof that the university can provide the support needed for such a center to function.
 The university provided financial support for the Winter Institute at its establishment in 1999, but from that point until the relocation of the Institute to Jackson, the university’s administration provided no financial support.
 As a result, the Winter Institute depended on grants and donations from parties outside of the university.